skyportal/skyportal/doc/adding_features.md

 *More details on websockets can be found in the [websockets section](#websockets) below.*

 In both methods, to interact with the database, we use the `Session` attribute of `BaseHandler` to create an instance of `DBSession`.
-We use the `with self.Session() as session` syntax to ensure that the session is closed after the block is executed.
+We use a context manager (`with self.Session() as session`) to ensure that the session is closed after the block is executed.
 This is a common pattern in Python for managing resources that need to be closed after use.

 The decorator `@auth_or_token` tells the application that the request must either come from a logged in user (via the browser), or must include a valid token in the request header.
 If neither of these are true, the request returns with an error.